 The study VoR phase is intended to help all prospective students to decide on a course of study and to prepare them for the start of their chosen course of study.
 Due to the time constraints, the implementation had to be carried out very quickly, the challenge was a considerable one.
 Despite these difficult conditions, a high-quality and timely implementation was achieved together with colleagues from the Centre for Strategic Teaching Development, the Teaching Support Centre and the faculties.
 A central platform was created for the study applicants, in which all forms of the VoR phase were represented: Aptitude tests, admission procedures and selection processes.
 The VoR phase could be worked through on the basis of a to-do list, at the end of which there was a code with which the admission to study could be carried out in the study department.
 The different requirements of the faculties regarding the VoR phase could be configured by the Centre for Strategic Teaching Development in a central administration area.
 Due to the chosen modular structure of the implementation, a sustainable architecture was created, with which future changes in the VoR phase can also be responded to efficiently.

 The process of appointing new professorships is to be comprehensively digitally supported: From the sounding out of candidates and the call for applications, to the obtaining of expert opinions, to the support of the appointment committee, to the hearing and selection of candidates.
 In this way, a uniform, quality-assured process on the one hand, and compliance with existing data protection requirements on the other, will be guaranteed.
-Besides TISS, several IT systems of the TU Vienna are involved, such as e-Recruiter and the personnel planning tool.
+Besides TISS, several IT systems of the TU Wien are involved, such as e-Recruiter and the personnel planning tool.
 The first phase of the digital appointment process project consists of the digital support of the online application (by e-Recruiter) and the administration of applicants in TISS.
 Currently, five tenders are being processed via the new system.
 Phase 2, which is currently under development, involves the involvement of external reviewers in the appointment process.

-With the eRecruiter, a professional software for the advertisement of new positions at the TU Vienna has been available for some time.
+With the eRecruiter, a professional software for the advertisement of new positions at the TU Wien has been available for some time.
 However, the process steps from the determination of requirements to the eRecruiter were previously implemented via forms, where in some cases the same data had to be entered several times and the process status was not always clear.
 At the end of 2019, the implementation in TISS and the personnel planning tool of the Department of Finance could be put into production, which digitally maps the process from the idea to the eRecruiter throughout.
 Starting in the personnel planning tool, the budgetary key data of the new position to be advertised are first defined and transferred to TISS at the push of a button.
 There, all data required for the job advertisement can now be entered in several steps.
 In order to maintain an overview at all times, it is also possible to generate a preview of how the job advertisement will ultimately look in the eRecruiter.
 The process then passes from the organisational unit issuing the invitation to tender through all the release points involved until the data is transferred directly to the eRecruiter via an interface.
 There the advertisement is then published as usual by the application management department.

 In the context of the final TUWIS replacement in 2017, the process for taking over lecturers and (at that time) tutors in TISS was implemented.
 Due to time constraints, it was decided at that time that the process itself would not be revised.
 This meant that the transfer of lecturers and tutors from TISS to SAP was still done by importing .csv files.
 The goal for the next project phase was the implementation of a direct import via interfaces, accompanied by an extensive data reconciliation to solve data conflicts directly or to prevent them from arising in the first place.